timewave-computer/feels-model/docs/001_everything_is_lending.md

-# Feels: Everything is Lending
+# Everything is Lending

-All financial primitives in Feels Protocol are forms of collateralized lending.
+All financial primitives can be understood as a form of collateralized lending.
 This document presents a simplification where exchange, lending, and leverage are all expressed as variations of a single lending primitive.

 ## The Universal Lending Primitive